HaveFunTech/saga-cli/README.md

 ## Detailed Configuration

-SaGaCLI can use either OpenAI's GPT-3.5/GPT-4 or Anthropic's Claude models.
+SaGaCLI can use OpenAI's GPT-3.5/GPT-4, Anthropic's Claude models, or Google's Gemini models.
 Set the appropriate environment variables based on the service you want to use.

 ### Using OpenAI API